- Religion and Philosophy»

-The man-made idea of a prominent head Pastor comes from a desire of people to have someone revered to bring them to God who is specially trained and is to stand out from others within the church building.
+The man-made idea of a prominent head Pastor comes from a desire of people to have someone revered to bring them to God who is specially trained to be in charge of the affairs within a named denominational building called 'church.'

 But there remained two of the men in the camp, the name of the one was Eldad, and the name of the other Medad: and the spirit rested upon them; and they were of them that were written, but went not out unto the tabernacle: and they prophesied in the camp.
 And there ran a young man, and told Moses, and said, Eldad and Medad do prophesy in the camp.
 And Joshua the son of Nun, the servant of Moses, one of his young men, answered and said, My lord Moses, forbid them.

-These verses here give an example of Moses opposing hierarchical or special positions that would suppress all of God’s people from using their gifting to the specially qualified.
+These verses here give an example of Moses opposing hierarchical or special positions that would suppress all of God’s people from using their gifting to only those deemed to be specially qualified.

-I wrote unto the church: but Diotrephes, who loveth to have the PREEMINENCE among them, receiveth us not.
-Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church. – 3 John 9-10
+I wrote to the assembly, but Diotrephes, who loves to be first among them, doesn't accept what we say.
+Therefore, if I come, I will call attention to his deeds which he does, unjustly accusing us with wicked words.
+Not content with this, neither does he himself receive the brothers, and those who would, he forbids and throws out of the assembly. – 3 John 1:9-10

-But this thou hast, that thou hatest the deeds of the NICOLAITANS, which I also hate. – Revelation 2:6
+But this you have, that you hate the works of the Nicolaitans, which I also hate. – Revelation 2:6

 God's word is opposed to Nicolaitans, which in Greek means 'conquering the people.'
-He was opposed to making distinct hierarchical classes of people among the ekklesia who are considered prominent by lording themselves over others.
+He was opposed to making distinct hierarchical classes of people among the ekklesia who deem themselves to be prominent by lording themselves over others.

-The definition of the pastoral office in our western society is not a biblical concept, but a man-made one that is a distortion of a gifting.
-The early ekklesia were led solely by the headship of Christ where his body was recognized by men who were of all equal standing.
-People were recognized by their spiritual maturity, not by their hierarchical elitism.
-The apostles did not reside as permanent fixtures, but were temporal as missionaries who moved where God called them to oversee for a time.
+The definition of the Pastoral office in our western society is not a biblical concept, but a man-made one that is a distortion of a gifting.
+The early ekklesia were led solely by the headship of Christ where his followers were of all equal standing.
+People were recognized by their spiritual maturity, not by hierarchical elitism.
+The apostles did not reside as permanent fixtures, but were temporal missionaries who moved where God called them to serve for a time.

 The Evolution of 'Pastor'

-The deviation from the biblical pastoral office can be traced to Ignatius of Antioch (AD 35-107) and the role of the bishop.
-The bishop was given complete authority and required absolute obedience in the church system.
+The deviation from the pastoral gift can be traced to Ignatius of Antioch (AD 35-107) and the role of the Bishop.
+The Bishop was given complete authority and required absolute obedience within the institutional church system.
 In the third century, Cyprian of Carthage made more distinct classifications of Christians with the terms clergy and laity.
-He was a pagan orator who became a Christian who did not abandon the pagan traditions, but incorporated them.
-The position of bishop eventually evolved to the head of the church and the delegated responsibilities went to the presbyter.
-The presbyter evolved into the Catholic priest as the hierarchical structure of the church broadened.
+He was a pagan orator who became a supposed believer who did not abandon his pagan traditions, but incorporated them.
+The position of Bishop eventually evolved to the head of the church and the delegated responsibilities went to the Presbyter.
+The Presbyter evolved into the Catholic priest as the hierarchical structure of the institutional church broadened.
 By the fourth century, deacons took a role under the presbyters, and under them were the laymen.
-By the time of the Protestant Reformation in the sixteenth century, the Catholic Church practices were questioned; the bishop’s office and the priesthood was reduced to the presbyter.
+By the time of the Protestant Reformation in the sixteenth century, the Catholic Church practices were questioned and the Bishop’s office and the priesthood was reduced to the presbyter.

 What the Protestants did not do was question the status classifications between clergy and laity, but kept them with their own classification system.
-There are those who are special, called and who must be ordained into a ministry.
-In fact, there is really no distinction between the duties of the Catholic Priest and a Protestant Pastor except for slightly reformed office.
+These were those who were deemed special and called to be ordained into the ministry.
+The fact is, there is really no distinction between the duties of the Catholic Priest and a Protestant Pastor except for slightly reformed office.

 The Desire to be in Control

-The early ekklesia were a participatory body, but the church sysyem requires a ruling single Pastor (sola pastora).
+The early ekklesia were a participatory body, but the institutional church system requires a ruling single Pastor (sola pastora).
 Likewise, the Bishop was raised to a status where all power and authority from him was absolute.
-Ignatius said, “He that honors the bishop is honored of God.”
+Ignatius said, 'He that honours the bishop is honoured of God.'

 Fallen man always has the urge for someone to mediate between them and God.
 We can see this in Exodus when the Israelites wanted Moses to be their mediator for everything.
-Today, we can see that the Pastor takes on a similar role, and conducts everything from baptism, marriages, sermons, and controlling influence over other activities within the institutional church.
+Today, we can see that the Pastor takes on a similar role and conducts everything from baptism, marriages and sermons and has a strong controlling influence over the activities within the institutional church.

 The hierarchical system infiltrated the church as a result of the influential Greco-Roman culture.
 The church had become an institution with official people doing ministry.
-The true Scriptural ekklesia who were led by the Holy Spirit was functional and shared by all believers would soon became a thing of the past.
-Pagan organizational patterns have infiltrated and became the backbone of what is the modern institutional church.
+The true Scriptural ekklesia who were led by the Holy Spirit were functional and duties shared by all believers would soon became a thing of the past.
+Pagan organizational patterns have infiltrated and became the backbone of what is the manifestation of the modern church system today.

-Among the early ekklesia, the term 'ordain' did not mean to be put into an official title, but rather an affirmation of the gifting and character of an individual that is recognized.
-It was a blessing pertaining to the function, not a rite.
-Ordination into office stems from pagan rites by empowering an individual through divine streams to become venerable, honourable and separated.
+Among the early ekklesia, the term 'ordain' did not mean to be put into an official title, but rather an affirmation and recognition of the gifting and character of an individual.
+Today, the function of a gift has been turned into a rite.
+Ordination into an office stems from pagan rites by empowering an individual through divine streams to become venerable, honourable and separated.
 It is the syncretism of Old Testament priesthood with Greek hierarchy.

-In contrast, each person who was part of the early ekklesia did not set themselves higher than one another, but in humility served each another.
+In contrast, each person who was part of the early ekklesia did not set themselves higher than one another, but in humility served each another as equal among brethren.

 The Church Model

 Both the Catholic and Protestant practices of church are built on the same human ideologies and traditions.
-The modern pastoral office has become an obstacle to the true functioning of the ekklesia.
+The modern Pastoral office has become an obstacle to the true functioning of the body of Christ.

 The Greek word for minister is 'diakonos,' which means servant.
-It has become incorrectly synonymous with a Pastor that is a professionalized salaried position.
+It has become incorrectly synonymous with the office of Pastor that is a professional salaried position.

-What has the office of the head Pastor of the modern church done to followers of Christ that can be see in the modern churches today?
+What has the office of the Pastor within modern church done to the supposed followers of Christ today?

 What really stands out is the division of believers into separate classes where the special or more privileged can only serve Christ in certain ways.
-The man-made system suffocates the rest of the people into becoming complacent to a one-man-ministry that reaches to mute audience.
+The man-made system suffocates the brethren into becoming complacent to a one-man-ministry that preaches to mute and passive audience.